fr4nzu/DietTracker/README.md

 # DietTracker
-Diet Optimer using Interpolation with R and Rshiny
+Diet Optimizer using Interpolation with R and Rshiny